Betel nut chewing: Bangladesh

 In Bangladesh paan is traditionally chewed not only as a habit but also as an item of rituals, etiquette and manners.
 On formal occasions offering paan symbolized the time for departure.
 In festivals and dinners, in pujas and punyas paan is an indispensable item.
 Hindus make use of paans as offerings in worship.

 Dhakai Khilipan, a ready pack of betel leaf processed in Dhaka is famous in the sub-continent.
-Old Dhakaites have a rich heritage of creating the best khili paan with many complex, colourful, aromatic and flavorful ingredients.
+Old Dhakaites have a rich heritage of creating the best khili paan with many complexes, colourful, aromatic and flavorful ingredients.
 Although 'paan' has been a staple Bengali custom for ages, a number of high-end stores with premium quality paan has become available in recent times.
 Paan Supari is perhaps the first such brand, which offers a wide range of khili paan.
 They also offer a khili paan for diabetic patients called the "paan afsana".

 The sweet paan of the Khasi tribe is famous for its special quality.
 Paan is also used in Hindu puja and wedding festivals and to visit relatives.
 It has become a ritual, tradition and culture of Bangladeshi society.
 Adult women gather with paandani along with friends and relatives in leisure time.

 Total cultivated area under the crop in Bangladesh is about 14,175 ha and the total annual production is about 72,500 tons.
 The average yield per acre is 2.27 tons.
-There are usually three crops during the twelve months and they are locally called by the name of the respective months in which they are harvested.
+There are usually three crops during the twelve months, and they are locally called by the name of the respective months in which they are harvested.
 Paan leaf is usually plucked in Kartik, Phalgun and Ashad.
 The Kartik paan is considered by consumers to be the best and Ashad paan the worst.
 When plucking, it is a rule to leave at least sixteen leaves on the vine.

-Different varieties of betel leaf are grown and the quality differs in shape, bleaching quality, softness, pungency and aroma of leaf.
+Different varieties of betel leaf are grown, and the quality differs in shape, bleaching quality, softness, pungency and aroma of leaf.
 Tamakh paan, a betel leaf blended with tobacco and spices.
 Supari paan, another variety of white leaf, Mitha paan, a sweet variety, and Sanchi paan are common varieties of betel leaves.
 Almost every paan-producing district has its own special variety of betel leaf of which consumers are well acquainted.
 In the past, the best quality of elegant camphor-scented betel leaf named Kafuri paan was produced in the Sonargaon area of Narayangonj district.
 It was exported to Calcutta and Middle Eastern countries.

 The next best is the Sanchi paan grown in Chittagong hill tracts.
 This variety is not very popular among Bangali people.
 It is exported to Pakistan for the consumers of Karachi.
 The commoner varieties are called Desi, Bangla, Bhatial, Dhaldoga, Ghas paan.
 Bangla paan, is also known as Mitha paan, Jhal paan or paan of Rajshahi.
 At present, this variety is becoming extinct, due to emergence of more profitable and lucrative fast-growing varieties of paan crops.
 Normally, betel leaves are consumed with chun, seed cinnamon, cardamoms and other flavored elements.